Benny Medina: Sexual assault allegations

 In November 2017, actor Jason Dottley accused Medina of attempting to rape him in December 2008.
 Dottley stated the event happened at Medina's Los Angeles mansion after Medina gave Dottley and fellow actor T. Ashanti Mozelle a tour of the home.
 Dottley stated in an interview with The Advocate that Anthony Rapp's recent sexual assault allegations against Kevin Spacey inspired him to come out with his "shameful secret."
 Through his attorneys Howard Weitzman and Shawn Holley, Medina said in a statement, "Benny Medina categorically denies the allegation of attempted rape."

-Personal life

-Medina is gay.
-In March 2007, he was ranked as one of Out.coms Top 50 Gays, coming in at spot 48.